 Among its advantages are the possibility of communicating through a more personal and personalized approach and the fact of allowing and facilitating the analysis of data, which in turn helps to understand if the company’s objectives are in accordance with the results obtained.

 This tool also allows you to perform A / B tests, helps you to understand which email works best, allows you to target your public, increase company awareness, by sending emails weekly or monthly.
 The recipient will remember the company, and allows you to do remarketing in order to reach people who, for example, have abandoned the website’s shopping cart.
 They will be reminded via email that they have products in the cart.

 Email marketing has few associated costs, an account in Mailchimp, for example, allows you to send up to 12,000 emails per month to a list of up to 2,000 contacts for free.
 Paid plans are not that expensive.

 One of the key factors contributing to its growth is the evolution of mobile devices and their increased use.
 Two-thirds of emails are opened on smartphones or tablets (Marketing Land 2015), 75% of Gmail users access to it through them and emails that are responsive have a 40% opening rate (Clickz 2015).

-Thus, in the year 2018, email marketing is far from dying and brings with it advantages and potential to be explored by companies.
-With good practice and a well-planned strategy, developed by a successful digital creative agency, the results will be out there.
+Thus, in the year 2019, email marketing is far from dying and brings with it advantages and potential to be explored by companies.
+With good practice and a well-planned strategy, developed by successful digital marketing agencies, the results will be out there.